cba85/tyme-googlecalendar/README.md

 First, export your time traked in Tyme in csv format.

-Then launch the tyme-to-calendar script with your exported csv file as an argument.
+Then launch the tyme-to-calendar script passing your exported csv file as an argument.

 Basic command line syntax: